-In an era when the intangible asset has become a key competitive advantage, investing in NIC development is in essence investing in future economic development and well-being.
-NIC evolution should be nourished both from local culture viewpoint as well as global interconnectivity by social media.
-Based on the emerging new insights of values, societal history, as well as citizen relationships, a key focus for the future will be on the fusion of NIC and social service innovation as well as societal innovation, for the enabling of a new societal fabric.
+In an era when the intangible asset has become a key competitive advantage, investing in NIC development is in essence investing in future national development and well-being.
+NIC should be nourished from both local culture viewpoint and global interconnectivity by social media.
+Based on emerging new insights of values, societal history, and citizen relationships, a key focus for the future will be on the fusion of NIC and social service innovation as well as societal innovation, for the enabling of a new societal fabric.